nameer-rizvi/async-fetch/README.md

 | data          | Any      | The response data.                       |
 | sendRequest   | Function | Function to send the request manually.   |
 | cancelRequest | Function | Function to cancel the request manually. |

+### Next.js

+For the hook to work properly in a Next.js project you must turn `reactStrictMode` to false in your `next.config.js`.